 Of all the herbs and plants in the Ayurvedic pharmacopoeia, few are as versatile and useful as Tulsi, also known as Holy Basil.
 This plant that has long been considered sacred in Indian religious and cultural ceremonies, as it features properties that are adaptogenic, antifungal, antibacterial, and immune-enhancing.
-And for those who embrace natural method for health and self care, Tulsi’s topical uses add a whole new dimension of use.
+And for those who embrace natural method for health and self care, you’ll love the benefits of Tulsi for skin.

 “Salvation,” wrote Simoons, “is assured to the person who waters and cares for the plant on a daily basis.”
 Tulsi also graces the most sacred shrines of India and is found in front of Vishnu temples as well as along the banks of the holy Ganges at Benares (Varanasi) where Hindus, Buddhists and Jains come to worship.
 The care and worship of Tulsi has long been regarded as religious duties.
 Vaishavas (adherents to a denomination within the Hindu tradition) consider Tulsi as “the manifestation of god in the vegetable kingdom.”